marwahaha/api-flask/README.md

 It generate the invoices in PDF and saves them to Amazon S3.

-Sadly, this project is now abandonned definitely.
+Sadly, this project is now abandoned definitely.